Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 export HBASE_CLASSPATH={{site.ALLUXIO_CLIENT_JAR_PATH}}:${HBASE_CLASSPATH}
 ```

 Alternatively, advanced users can choose to compile this client jar from the source code.
-Follow the instructs
+Follow the instructions
 [here](Building-Alluxio-Master-Branch.html#compute-framework-support) and use the generated jar at
 `{{site.ALLUXIO_CLIENT_JAR_PATH_BUILD}}` for the rest of this guide.